-We recently received good news from the IRS that it reversed a tax assessment in excess of $200,000 for back taxes against our Boca Raton client.
+We recently received good news from our audit reconsideration request that the IRS reversed a tax assessment in excess of $200,000 for back taxes against our Boca Raton client.

 Needless to say our client was extremely happy with the outcome as he and his wife had many sleepless nights stressing over their IRS tax problems.
 They were especially fearful of an IRS wage levy which would leave the husband with a significantly reduced take-home paycheck.